 - Provision for any child with an existing EHCP will be in accordance with their EHCP. - Any additional provision for all children (whether or not they have SEND) is carefully recorded ('mapped') by the SENCo.
 The cost of all such provision is calculated based on the pro-rata cost of the allocated time for the member of staff delivering the provision (for internally sourced provision) or on actual billed costs (for external providers or specialist resources purchased).
 Concurrently, the progress of all children who are receiving additional provision is carefully tracked.
-This information is then scrutinised by the Senior Leadership Team and SENCo to ensure that the effectiveness and efficiency of provision is maximised. - Children will have access to this provision on an evidenced-needs basis and we will endeavour to ensure all children' needs are fully met.
+This information is then scrutinised by the Senior Leadership Team and SENCo to ensure that the effectiveness and efficiency of provision is maximised. - Children will have access to this provision on an evidenced/needs basis and we will endeavour to ensure all children's needs are fully met.
 However, occasionally we may identify that we are unable to fully meet the needs of a child through our own provision arrangements.
-In these circumstances, an assessment of the unmet needs would be carried out through the Early Help Assessment (EHA) process formally known as the Common Assessment Framework for children and young people (CAF) which would involve parents, children and all agencies involved in the child's care.
-More information on this can be found on the Lancashire County Council website: The Early Help Assessment and Plan Lancashire County Council
+In these circumstances, an assessment of the unmet needs would be carried out through the Early Help Assessment (EHA) process for children and young people which would involve parents, children and all agencies involved in the child's care.
+More information on this can be found on the Lancashire County Council website: <a href="https://doi.org/10.1007/jhelp-10.2007/j